 Site Safe has carried out a robust Code of Practice gap analysis.
 A range of new developments support stronger access to and a more diverse learner voice, including new roles (learner data analyst, learner success coordinator) and planning for a representative learner advisory group.
 Site Safe has, as previously noted, 12 responded to the mental wellbeing needs of construction workers.
 It has begun to identify and respond specifically to the needs of neurodiverse learners.

 Site Safe engages trainers with a mix of adult education and industry experience.
+Trainer absorbations and computation of

+Site Safe engages trainers with a mix of adult education and industry experience.
 Trainer observations and communities of practice support trainer development, collegial sharing of practice, and the identification of areas where ongoing improvements can be made.
 Assignment support workshops and individual coaching are provided to learners.
 Site Safe systematically tracks learner submissions and provides feedback on their assessments that learners found useful.

+Conclusion:

-Conclusion: Site Safe effectively supports a high proportion of learners to stay engaged and successfully complete their studies.
-It has improved support to learners and strengthened its self- assessment processes.
+Site Safe effectively supports a high proportion of learners to stay engaged and successfully complete their studies.
+It has improved support to learners and strengthened its selfassessment processes.